marcpodgorney81/solirious-demo/README.md

 - expanding on the error handling and e2e scenarios
 - expanding on some of the assertion checks (e.g. for the e2e scenarios)
 - tidy up some of the naming conventions
 - implement unit testing and linting
+- review test run strategy (e.g. browser usage, workers, parallelisation)

 Also (and more a discussion to be had with developers) it would be much more intuative if the key elements (e.g. calculation summary text) were assigned an `id` (or more ideally a `test-id`) - as would enable tests to use a more stable and reliable type of locator - currently in some cases are having to use text locator, which is not as ideal given that it may be subject to updates